restic/restic/doc/060_forget.rst

     removal, some security considerations are important.
 Please refer to the section below for more information.

-.. note:: You can always use the ``--dry-run`` option of the ``forget`` command,
+.. note:: You can always use the ``--dry-run`` option of the ``forget``
-    which instructs restic to not remove anything but instead just print what actions would be performed.
+    command or set the environment variable RESTIC_DRY_RUN, which instructs restic to not remove anything but instead just print what actions would be performed.

 The ``forget`` command accepts the following policy options: